crownstone/crownstone-lib-hue-behaviour/documentation/Persistence.md

 This is a persistence utility for the Crownstone Hue module, it has a few basic functions for preserving and loading the data of the objects used.

 ## Usage
-The Persistence utility is a singelton class created at runtime, to use it you simply import it and then call it's functions.
+The Persistence utility is a singleton class created at runtime, to use it you simply import it and then call its functions.
 The usage of the utility is a builder like approach and you'll have to save after you are done updating the configuration.

 In short: to use the persistence utility, call `await Persistence.loadConfiguration()`